CHAPTERS 27-29

 Richard shook his head, his throat aching.
 “Something happened.”

-Richard explained, showing his colleague the tranquilizer dart, his voice shaking so hard he could barely get it out.
+He explained, his voice shaking so hard he could barely get it out.
+Outlining the situation made it sound even more unbelievable.

 Richard threw up his hands.
 “Of course I think!
-I worry James has pursued that blasted project behind my back and that he’s used it—and that Heather’s involved somehow.”
+I worry James has pursued that blasted project behind my back, gone rogue or something—and that Heather’s involved somehow.
+I never took him for the evil mastermind type.”

-Richard stared at her.
-His shoulders sagged, and he sank back down into the position Eve had found him in.
+His shoulders sagged, and he cradled his face in his hands.
 The top floor began to stir with the sounds of the other engineers filtering upstairs for work.
 He glanced at the clock again.
 The Bureau was finally open.

 Richard snatched the wireless phone and punched the speed dial.
 Upon connection, he listened to a brief automated recording, typed in a code, and listened again.